brainiak/rt-cloud/docs/how-to-run.md

 The -ip option is to update the ssl certificate with the ip address where the projectInterface runs.
 Use 'hostname -i' or Google 'what's my ip address' to get the ip address of that computer.

-**2) Start the fileServer (scannerDataService).** The fileServer is started on the control room computer where the dicom images are written.
+**2) Start the scannerDataService**<br>
+The scannerDataService is started on the control room computer where the DICOM images are written by the scanner.
 It can forward those images to the projectInterface when requested by your project code.
-The *[username]* and *[password]* are the login credentials to the projectInterface because the fileServer must connect to the projectInterface to be able to serve files to it.
+The *[username]* and *[password]* are the login credentials to the projectInterface because the scannerDataService must connect to the projectInterface to be able to serve files to it.

     bash scripts/run-scannerDataService.sh -s [projectInterface_addr:port] -d [allowed_dirs] -f [allowed_file_extensions] -u [username] -p [password]